 Citizens from countries outside the EU/EEA

-If you are a citizen of a country outside the EU or EEA, you must apply for a residence permit in order to live in Sweden.
+If you are a citizen of a country outside the EU or EEA, you must apply for a Swedish residence permit to live and work in Sweden.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.